BlockhostOfficial/ddos-prot-mc-servers/README.md

 - [Website](https://papyrus.vip)
 - Locations: New York, Frankfurt (Public) / [300+](https://www.cloudflare.com/network/) on Enterprise Plans
 - Pricing type: Subscription
-- Servers: Cloudflare Spectrum
-- Supports Bedrock: Yes
+- Supports Bedrock (Geyser): Yes
 - Free plan: No
+- Anti VPN: No
 - Trusted: ⭐⭐⭐⭐

 ##### NeoProtect

 NeoProtect is also a newer option.
 They have a panel and some more budget-friendly plans compared to TCPShield.
-Also has options for business networks.
+At the moment I'm using them for a couple of months.

 - [Website](https://neoprotect.net)
 - Locations: Frankfurt, Paris, Bucharest, Warsaw, Amsterdam, Hong Kong, Singapore, Tokyo, Chicago, Ashburn, Miami, Los Angeles, Dallas
 - Pricing type: Subscription
-- Servers: DataPacket and OVH (legacy)
-- Supports Bedrock: Yes
+- Supports Bedrock (Geyser): Yes
 - Free plan: Yes
+- Anti VPN: Yes
-- Trusted: ⭐⭐⭐
+- Trusted: ⭐⭐⭐⭐⭐

 ##### Lectron